megacoder/vlm-tool/README.md

 $ vlm-tool -i ntpd node1-messages node2-messages
 </pre>

-Any line matching the pattern *ntp* is just dropped from the input.
+Any line matching the pattern *ntpd* is just dropped from the input.

 Have too many trigger patterns to keep writing on the command line?
 No problem, just put them in a file, one per line.